pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-out-of-sample-predictions.myst.md

 ## Define and Fit the Model

-We now specify the model in PyMC3.
+We now specify the model in PyMC.

 ```{code-cell} ipython3
 with pm.Model() as model: